Mariner program

 The Mariner program was conducted by the American space agency NASA to explore other planets.
-Between 1962 and late 1973, NASA's Jet Propulsion Laboratory (JPL) designed and built 10 robotic interplanetary probes named Mariner to explore the inner Solar System - visiting the planets Venus, Mars and Mercury for the first time, and returning to Venus and Mars for additional close observations.
+Between 1962 and late 1973, NASA's Jet Propulsion Laboratory (JPL) designed and built 10 robotic interplanetary probes named Mariner to explore the inner Solar System – visiting the planets Venus, Mars and Mercury for the first time, and returning to Venus and Mars for additional close observations.

-The program included a number of interplanetary firsts, including the first planetary flyby, the planetary orbiter, and the first gravity assist maneuver.
+The program included a number of interplanetary firsts, including the first successful planetary flyby, the planetary orbiter, and the first gravity assist maneuver.
 Of the 10 vehicles in the Mariner series, seven were successful, forming the starting point for many subsequent NASA/JPL space probe programs.
 The planned Mariner Jupiter-Saturn vehicles were adapted into the Voyager program, while the Viking program orbiters were enlarged versions of the Mariner 9 spacecraft.
 Later Mariner-based spacecraft include Galileo and Magellan, while the second-generation Mariner Mark II series evolved into the Cassini–Huygens probe.

 The total cost of the Mariner program was approximately $554 million.

 Early concept

 The Mariner program began in 1960 with a series of JPL mission studies for small-scale, frequent exploration of the nearest planets.
-They were to take advantage of the soon-to-be-available Atlas launch vehicles as well as the developing capability of JPL’s Deep Space Instrumentation Facility (later named the Deep Space Network), a global network of ground stations designed to communicate with spacecraft in deep space.
-The name of the Mariner program was decided in "May 1960-at the suggestion of Edgar M. Cortright" to have the "planetary mission probes ... patterned after nautical terms, to convey 'the impression of travel to great distances and remote lands.'"
+They were to take advantage of the soon-to-be-available Atlas launch vehicles as well as the developing capability of JPL's Deep Space Instrumentation Facility (later named the Deep Space Network), a global network of ground stations designed to communicate with spacecraft in deep space.
+The name of the Mariner program was decided in "May 1960 – at the suggestion of Edgar M. Cortright" to have the "planetary mission probes ... patterned after nautical terms, to convey 'the impression of travel to great distances and remote lands.'"
 That "decision was the basis for naming Mariner, Ranger, Surveyor, and Viking probes."

 Each spacecraft was to carry solar panels that would be pointed toward the Sun and a dish antenna that would be pointed at Earth.
 Each would also carry a host of scientific instruments.
 Some of the instruments, such as cameras, would need to be pointed at the target body it was studying.
 Other instruments were non-directional and studied phenomena such as magnetic fields and charged particles.
-JPL engineers proposed to make the Mariners “three-axis-stabilized,” meaning that unlike other space probes they would not spin.
+JPL engineers proposed to make the Mariners "three-axis-stabilized," meaning that unlike other space probes they would not spin.

 Each of the Mariner projects was designed to have two spacecraft launched on separate rockets, in case of difficulties with the nearly untried launch vehicles.
 Mariner 1, Mariner 3, and Mariner 8 were in fact lost during launch, but their backups were successful.
 No Mariners were lost in later flight to their destination planets or before completing their scientific missions.